 Asylum seekers and refugees - who's who?

 A person who has left their country of origin and formally applied for asylum in another country but whose application has not yet been concluded.
+Wherever possible, we prefer to describe someone as a person seeking asylum as we feel that the term asylum seeker is dehumanising.

 A person whose asylum application has been unsuccessful and who has no other claim for protection awaiting a decision.
 Some refused asylum seekers voluntarily return home, others are forcibly returned.
 For some, it is not safe or practical to return until conditions in their country change.